aiven/aiven-operator/docs/docs/api-reference/clickhouse.md

 _Appears on [`spec.userConfig`](#spec.userConfig)._

-Allow incoming connections from CIDR address block, e.g. `10.20.0.0/16`.
+CIDR address block, either as a string, or in a dict with an optional description field.

 **Required**